BANGAUTOGLASS

 Coverage for ADAS calibration varies by insurance policy.
 Many comprehensive auto insurance policies do cover calibration as part of a windshield replacement claim, because calibration is a necessary part of restoring the vehicle to its pre-damage condition — not an add-on.
 However, coverage isn't universal, and policy language differs from one carrier to the next.

 If you have comprehensive coverage and your windshield damage qualifies for a claim, it's worth asking your insurer specifically about calibration coverage before the work begins.
-Bang AutoGlass can assist you with the claim process if you haven't already started it — we're not able to file the claim on your behalf, but we can help you understand what information you'll need and walk you through the process.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors influence the overall cost of a CR-V Hybrid windshield replacement and calibration: the specific trim level and model year of your vehicle, the glass specifications required (acoustic, rain sensor, antenna, solar coating), whether static calibration, dynamic calibration, or both are needed, and your insurance situation.
 We don't publish fixed pricing because the right answer depends on your specific vehicle and circumstances — getting an accurate quote means giving us the details.